 If the school has concerns about the behaviour, or risk of exclusion, of a child with additional needs such as a pupil with an EHC plan or a looked after child, it is aware that it should consider what additional support may be required.
-Where a pupil has an EHC plan, schools should consider requesting an early annual review or interim/emergency review.
+Where a pupil has an EHC plan, the school will consider requesting an early annual review or interim/emergency review and inform the local authority case worker of the suspension or permanent exclusion.